 “Eggs were hung up in the Egyptian temples.
 Bunsen calls attention to the mundane egg, the emblem of generative life, proceeding from the mouth of the great god of Egypt.
 The mystic egg of Babylon, hatching the Venus Ishtar, fell from heaven to the Euphrates.
 Dyed eggs were sacred Easter offerings in Egypt, as they are still in China and Europe.
 Easter, or spring, was the season of birth, terrestrial and celestial.” – Egyptian Belief and Modern Thought, James Bonwick, pp. 211-212.

-9 “The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.”
+The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.

 Unfortunately, Easter has not only crept into Christianity, but her name has taken the place of our Highest Holy Day, Passover.
-In addition, all of her despicable practices have been brought into mainstream Christianity without as much as a question from our Church leaders as to where these celebrations originated from.
-Clearly, they are not Biblical in nature.
+In addition, all of her despicable practices have been brought into mainstream Christianity, all without many questions from our church leaders as to where these celebrations originated from.
+Clearly, they are not Biblical.

-9 “But in vain they do worship me, teaching for doctrines the commandments of men.”
+But in vain they do worship me, teaching for doctrines the commandments of men.